-The logo will be applied in several different ways both during the 2017-18 academic year and beyond.
+The logo will be applied in several different ways both during the academic year it is featured and beyond.
 It will be featured in the following ways:

-- Prominently displayed on the IYO website during the 2017-18 year
+- Prominently displayed on the IYO website during its specific year

 - Used at the focal point of print resources like the calendar of events

 - Included on all promotional materials, print or electronic

 - Featured on a 33” x 79” banner that will be displayed at all IYO events for that country

 - Featured on the official IYO t-shirts and other giveaways